 On the top of many people’s New Year resolutions list is a type of detox diet—the focus being on cleansing your body by only consuming juices and laxatives.

 Master of Business and Technology

-Offered through the Terry College of Business, the University of Georgia's online Master of Business and Technology, formerly named Master of Internet Technology, is uniquely designed to reinforce your IT skillset and complement it with project management experience and leadership clout.
+Offered through the Terry College of Business, the University of Georgia's online Master of Business and Technology is uniquely designed to reinforce your IT skillset and complement it with project management experience and leadership clout.
 Operating at the intersection of business management and IT, our graduates are prepared to lead teams that build technology-based solutions.

 Flexible and Convenient

 Designed for working professionals, this program is delivered through an online format of scheduled and self-paced coursework that allows you to earn a Masters degree in just two years.